Malagasy Lutheran Church

-With almost 3 million baptized members, it is the third largest church in Madagascar and is one of the fastest growing Lutheran churches in the world.
+With almost 4 million baptized members, it is the third largest church in Madagascar and is one of the fastest growing Lutheran churches in the world.
 The growth is due in part to an indigenous revival movement, known as Fifohazana, that has worked through the church since the early twentieth century.
 Most of the church leaders are members of the Fifohazana movement.

 The FLM also boasts a health care program of nine hospitals and thirteen dispensaries.
 SALFA, as it is known, is a community-based primary health project with special initiatives that cover child survival, family planning, and HIV/AIDS prevention.

 Members of the church have also served as missionaries in Cameroon, Papua New Guinea and Thailand.

 Organization

 The Malagasy Lutheran Church is subdivided into 25 synods including the synod of Europe, each with a president elected by local congregation representatives.
 The governing body of the church is elected every four years by a national gathering of over 300 representatives from the 25 synods.
 The governing body consists of the offices of President, Secretary General, Vice President, Vice Secretary General, and Treasurer.
-The presiding Bishop is the Rev. Dr. David Rakotonirina.
+The presiding Bishop is the Rev. Dr. Denis Rakotozafy.